elestio/cloudgate/README.md

-    --list                  return an array of loaded apps path --loadapp     [path]    Load the app located in the target path, the folder must contain appconfig.json --unloadapp   [path]    Unload the app located in the target path
+    --list                  return an array of loaded apps path --loadapp     [path]    Load the app located in the target path, the folder must contain appconfig.json --unloadapp   [path]    Unload the app located in the target path --create      [path]    Create a new app based on a template in the target path

 --------------